haggqvist459/ubiquitous-doodle/README.md

 - [ ] Add new filters
 - [ ] Remove filters
  - [ ] Cascade into join table

+## Search function
+- [ ] search function should include matches on recipe titles, descriptions, and from the ingredient lists

 ## Auth:
 - [x] Move auth from AdminLayout to backend